tholman/the-indie-web/_posts/2016-02-20-trumpdonald.md

 imgHeight: 450
 ---

-_There's so many Donald Trump stuff to be discovered in the interwebs, but [Trump Donald](http://trumpdonald.org) is our favorite._
+_There's so many Donald Trump stuff to be discovered in the interwebs, but this is our favorite._

 By [Animal](http://animal.cc)